Hiking Mount Kosciuszko; Australia’s Highest ‘Mountain’

 Fear not, very little!
 If you do it in the Australian Summer, sneakers, shorts and t-shirts are fine.
 As you get to the 2,000m mark though, winds can pick up and temperature can drop so bring a warmer layer to add.
 Also, if you have dodgy knees, walking poles always help with that.

 In the winter though, you’ll need a lot more.
-Snowshoes can be rented in Thredbo, right at the bottom of the skilift.
+Snowshoes can be rented in Thredbo, right at the bottom of the ski-lift.
 Other than that you need general cold-weather gear.
-Hiking boots, hiking pants, warm/goretex coat, hat, gloves.
+Hiking boots, hiking pants, warm/Goretex coat, hat, gloves.
 It’s not an extreme mountain by any stretch so use your common sense for the season, and you’ll be fine.
+To confirm, for hiking mount Kosciuszko, you will need:

 My Thoughts on Hiking Mount Kosciuszko 😍🇦🇺

 Do it!
-No matter your age or fitness levels.
+No matter your age or fitness levels (its much easier than climbing Mount Fuji for example).
 It’s beautiful, it’s fun, it’s easy to access and as far as the Seven Summits go, you won’t get a cheaper, more simple task than this!
-Also Thredbo is a gorgeous town, well worth a couple of nights.
+Also, Thredbo is a gorgeous town, well worth a couple of nights.
 We were in and out of Canberra within 48 hours, and back to Sydney for dinner with old friends.
 Nothing but fond memories of this adventure.
 Highly recommends.
 And remember, it’s as easy as this:

 1) Fly/bus into Canberra ($150 flight from Sydney or $40 coach)

-2) Rent a car from the airport ($75 a day), drive to the town of Thredbo, get a hotel for 1 night (I stayed at Thredbo Alpine Hotel for about $100, average but fine)
+2) Rent a car from Canberra airport ($75 a day), drive 3 hours to the town of Thredbo, get a hotel for 1 night (I stayed at Thredbo Alpine Hotel for about $100, average but fine)

 5) Do it in the summer to avoid the snow, not like us!
 Drive back to Canberra.
 Done!